 The purpose of this course is to improve the participant’s understanding and application of common musculoskeletal disorders in the primary neurologically involved client.
 Ultimately, the goal of this course is to develop a high level of competency in management of the musculoskeletal system, lumbar, pelvic, and hip mobilizations and manipulations, in this patient population.

-Pre-conference preparation (9 hours of online lectures) and 2 days at a clinical site.
+Pre-course preparation (9 hours of online lectures) and 2 days at a clinical site.

 Target Audience: Intermediate level course open to licensed physical therapists.